-Electromagnetic compatibility (EMC) is definitely one of the first priorities to think about when building a substation network.
+- FINC Electromagnetic compatibility (EMC) is definitely one of the first priorities to think about when building a substation network.
 Situated near power equipment and cables, devices in substations require better EMC than normal industrial facilities do.
-IEC61850-3 defines the construction, design and environmental conditions that substation devices must meet, and only when fully compliant and certified does ATOP present a device as "for substations."

-Rugged housing that withstands demanding weather and heavy use is also indispensable in power applications.
-Especially with the rise of clean energy, substations are often located in remote and severe environments, so ATOP IEC 61850-3 certified devices make sure to deliver optimal performance even under harsh temperature and humidity conditions.

-Redundancy is important to ensure that the substation network can continue to operate even if some equipment or systems fail.
+IEC61850-3 defines the construction, design and environmental conditions that substation devices must meet, and only when fully compliant and certified does ATOP present a device as "for substations." - , Rugged housing that withstands demanding weather and heavy use is also indispensable in power applications.
+Especially with the rise of clean energy, substations are often located in remote and severe environments, so ATOP IEC 61850-3 certified devices make sure to deliver optimal performance even under harsh temperature and humidity conditions. - Redundancy is important to ensure that the substation network can continue to operate even if some equipment or systems fail.
 This can be achieved through the use of redundant power supplies, redundant control systems, and backup communication systems.

-The EH9711 managed switch, designed specifically for substation access, enables both power and communication redundancy through dual power inputs as well as ring topology support.
+ATOP switches designed specifically for substation access may enable both power and communication redundancy through dual power inputs as well as ring topology support.
 In the event of node failure, ring topologies like RSTP and ERPS allow traffic to self-recover in milliseconds.
-In addition to RSTP and ERPS, the Gigabit backbone switch RHG9628 also supports HSR/PRP to guarantee zero packet loss for critical substation information.
+In addition to RSTP and ERPS, HSR/PRP support guarantees zero packet loss for critical substation information.